 Enable the Geo-Boost option on the CERV touch screen controller as shown below.
 The option is located in the Auxiliary Device selector.
 Scroll through the devices to find Geo-Boost, and press the check mark button to enable.
 With the Geo-Boost option enabled and the CERV completing its assessment, the Geo-Boost should activate the circulation pump for its own assessment if the CERV changes to a heating or cooling mode.
-The green LED on the relay controller box will be lit if the circulation pump is running.
 If the CERV is within set points after its assessment and is not heating or cooling, temporarily change one of the heating or cooling set points so that the CERV will begin to heat or cool.
 This should then start the Geo-Boost assessment to see that the pump is activating properly.
 The temperature set point can be changed back after verifying that the pump works.
 After verifying that the pump is operating correctly, set up is complete.